NganJason/Phone-Store/README.md

 * Allow users to browse through the available products
 * Allow users to add items to cart
 * Allow users to check items in cart and checkout items
+* Allow users to pay using Paypal API

 #### Tech Stack
 * React